 Review all documentation to assess whether the PBM provides reasonably sufficient information about its claims payment methodology to ensure that pharmacies understand what they will be paid prior to submitting claims.
 This should include but not be limited to:

-If the PBM publishes a MAC list, is the list readily available and useful to pharmacies?
+If the PBM publishes a Maximum Allowable Cost (MAC) list, the list is readily available and useful to pharmacies.
 Does the listing provide a “search” function to find a specific drug or is the list formatted in a way that requires the pharmacy to scroll through thousands of drugs to find a specific drug?
 The latter would not be reasonable.

-If the PBM applies a “discount” to the drug pricing source it uses to pay pharmacies, is that discount reasonably described in documentation to pharmacies such that pharmacies will understand the final payment amount prior to submitting a claim?
+If the PBM applies a “discount” or other type of reimbursement reduction to the drug pricing source it uses to pay pharmacies, is that discount reasonably described in documentation to pharmacies such that pharmacies will understand the final payment amount prior to submitting a claim?
 Use of opaque language that does not expressly identify use of a “discount” and the applicable discount amount should not be allowed; the regulator should require the PBM make changes to any opaque language.

 If the PBM uses a third-party vendor for processing and/or payment of any claims, is that process clearly described to pharmacies?
 Does the PBM expressly describe the criteria for when a claim will be diverted to a third party?
 Does it describe which specific drugs will be run through a third-party?
-Does the pharmacy have the ability to “optin” or “opt-out” of any such programs?
+Can the pharmacy “opt-in” or “opt-out” of any such programs?
 Does the PBM provide reasonably sufficient information such that the pharmacy will know its reimbursement level prior to submitting the claim?

-When requesting claims data, require the PBM to submit all claims being examined.
-Regulators have had challenges getting mail order and specialty drug claims from some PBMs.
-Ensure the PBM clearly identifies the payment amount and assess whether it is consistent with any state law, such as requiring payment at the NADAC rate or a required amount of dispensing fee.
-Ensure PBM is compliant with any state law prohibiting fees or claw backs of clean claims.
+When requesting claims data, require the PBM to submit all claims being examined, including a specific description of the claims being requested, including distribution channels (retail, mail-order, or specialty), as well as lines of business (e.g. fully insured, Medicare, Medicaid, self-insured—ERISA, self-insured non-ERISA, etc.).
+In addition, consider including the scope of claims in the description (e.g. all pharmacies with physical locations in the state, member claims filled in the state, claims filled for members covered by health plans sitused in the state, or some other criteria).
+Ensure the PBM clearly identifies the payment amount and assess whether it is consistent with any state law, such as requiring payment at the NADAC rate or a required amount of a dispensing fee.
+Ensure the PBM is compliant with any state law prohibiting fees or claw backs of clean claims.

-Consider requesting the PBM provide a live demonstration of its claims adjudication process for each type of claim being examined which may include but not be limited to: claims that are approved, claims that are denied, claims that are rejected, claims that are mail order only, claims that are for self-funded employer groups, or claims that are for fully insured carriers.
+Consider requesting the PBM provide a live demonstration of its claims adjudication process for a sample of each type of claim being examined which may include but not be limited to: claims that are approved, claims that are denied, claims that are rejected, claims that are mail order only, claims that are for self-funded employer groups, or claims that are for fully insured plans.

-Review all, or a sampling of PBM contracts with carriers/employer group to assess if the PBM is compliant with the claims payment requirements in those contracts and that those terms are consistent with in all messaging to pharmacies.
-For example, if pass-through pricing is required by the carrier contract, is that consistent with the payment method (and applicable description) to pharmacies?
+Review all, or a sample of PBM contracts with carriers/employer group to assess if the PBM is compliant with the claims payment requirements in those contracts and that those terms are consistent with in all messaging to pharmacies.
+For example, if pass-through pricing is required by the insurer contract, is that consistent with the payment method (and applicable description) to pharmacies?

+E. Pharmaceutical Manufacturer Rebates

 STANDARDS